 Legalisation of documents from Suriname for use in the Netherlands

-If you want to use a document from Suriname in the Netherlands, you must first have it legalised by the Surinamese Ministry of Justice and Police.
-This is done with a special stamp called an apostille.
+If you want to use a document from Suriname in the Netherlands, you must have it legalised with an apostille by the Surinamese Ministry of Justice and Police.

 Who can have documents legalised?

 Anyone who has one or more documents from Suriname can have them legalised for use in any part of the Kingdom of the Netherlands:

 - the European part of the Netherlands